Mj7378/Jarvis_V1.0/README.md

 The UI is controlled by a central `AppState` enum (`App.tsx`) which dictates the visual feedback for the user (e.g., `THINKING`, `LISTENING`, `SPEAKING`).
 The application is broken down into a series of modular components:

 *   `App.tsx`: The root component that manages all state, user input, and orchestrates communication with services and modals.
-*   `services/geminiService.ts`: A dedicated module for all interactions with the `@google/genai` SDK, containing the system prompt and API call logic.
+*   `services/aiOrchestrator.ts`: A dedicated module for all interactions with the `@google/genai` SDK, containing the system prompt and API call logic.
 *   `hooks/`: Reusable hooks for managing chat history, sound effects, speech synthesis, and speech recognition.
 *   `components/`: A comprehensive library of UI components, including:
     *   `CoreInterface.tsx`: The central animated orb that displays the AI's status.
     *   `ChatLog.tsx`: The scrollable chat history panel.
     *   `SettingsModal.tsx`: The slide-out panel for all user-configurable settings.
-    *   **Mode Modals** (`VisionMode.tsx`, `DesignMode.tsx`, etc.): Full-screen overlays for the application's advanced generative features.
+    *   **Mode Modals** (`VisionMode.tsx`, `ImageStudio.tsx`, etc.): Full-screen overlays for the application's advanced generative features.

 ---